jzthree/mini_projects/README.md

 ### weighted.cortest.R:

-Weighted correlation is quite commonly used, however, I have not found an implementation that calculate significance for the weighted correlation in the case that the weights are known and fixed (i.e. not drawn from a distribution) (note this is different from the weights R package).
+Sometime it is useful to weight samples differently when computing correlation, but surprisingly I have not found an implementation that calculate significance for the weighted correlation in the case that the weights are known and fixed (i.e. not drawn from a distribution) (note this is different from the weights R package).
 The trick is simply replacing sample size with the effective sample size derived from the weights.